-Acquired by Facebook in February of 2014, for a staggering $22 Billion WhatsApp has since then doubled its number of active users.
+Acquired by Facebook $22 Billion, WhatsApp has since then doubled its number of active users.
 Ever since its inception in 2009, WhatsApp had been dependent on an annual subscription charge of US$1, the first year being free.
 This model was dropped once Facebook acquired them and now what remains to be seen is how they decide to make money off their rapidly approaching a billion user base.
 We will take an in-depth look at the various options Facebook has.
 But first, a quick peek at WhatsApp’s fairytale rise to the top.

 WhatsApp had an early bird’s advantage in the smartphone messaging game as they have been around since 2009.
 However, it would be almost four years, April of 2013, when they would reach the 200 million users milestone.
 The next million came in just six months, on August of 2013, WhatsApp was at 300 million users figure.
 From there onwards, they have steadily grown by adding approximately a million users every 4 months.

 With stiff competition from other Messaging Apps, the growth rate has tapered off a bit in recent months as they took 5 months for the climb from 800 to 900 million active monthly users.
 Yet, what they have achieved is no mean feat, in fact, to put these numbers into perspective; Twitter has just over 300 million monthly active users.
 Facebook Messenger, their closest rival in this space has 700 million and their parent company Facebook just crossed 1 billion daily active users.

 What’s Next for WhatsApp?

 To sum it up in one word, monetization.

 As Mark Zuckerberg previously said that there are several ways to monetize once a product hits one billion users, and with that magical number fast approaching, we take a look at the options that Facebook have.